Neil Gaiman, one of my favorite authors, said:

 “Children are made readers on the laps of their parents.” — Emilie Buchwald

-Parenting is work—sometimes hard work!
+Parenting is work, sometimes hard work!
 Remember the advice in 3 Key Points: Understand, Prepare and Accept?
-You understand the importance of oral language for your kiddo’s future reading success, so PREPARE!
-If you don’t have a library card yet-GET ONE!
+You see the importance of oral language for your kiddo’s future reading success, so PREPARE!
+If you don’t have a library card yet, GET ONE!
 Then fill up your house and car with BOOKS!
-Share your favorite songs—sing along in the car; hum a tune or belt out lyrics while cooking; and, of course, sing while bathing your kiddo!
+Share your favorite songs.
+Sing along in the car; hum a tune or belt out lyrics while cooking; and, of course, sing while bathing your kiddo!

-Speaking of the car—families spend a lot of time in cars…back and forth to school, taking kids to activities and/or community events.
-Rather than turning on the DVD player in the car or letting the kids zone out with electronic devices engage with them.
+Speaking of the car.
+Families spend a lot of time in cars going back and forth to school, taking kids to activities and/or community events.
+Rather than turning on your car’s DVD player or letting the kids zone out with electronic devices, engage with them.
 You know, the old-fashioned way, by talking with them or playing old car games like

 “I spy with my little eye something that…”

 You might want to change the ‘slug’ part…

-So many ways to PLAY here-an extra challenge looking for states in the order the were admitted into the USA!
+So many ways to PLAY!
+Here’s an extra challenge: Look for states in the order the were admitted into the USA!

 Here are more ideas for games to do in the car

 Maybe you’d like to start a new tradition!
 Creating a positive mindset first thing in the morning, or giving thanks, is something that can impact your child in a significant way.
 So help them set an intention.
-Setting intentions has many benefits:
+Setting an intention has many benefits:

 ◦It increases motivation